edocas01/DQN_PENDULUM_PROJECT/README.md

 ## Code Management
-The code is mainly divided in classes:
+The code is classes oriented:
 - Pendulum: class for the pendulum model
 - DPendulum: class for the discretized version of the pendulum
 - Network: class containing the Q and Q_target functions